LiuYuancheng/Network_PQC_Attack_Resistance_Evaluator/README.md

 2. Select the network interface you want to sniff.

-3. set how long you want to sniff (interface:Wi-Fi:**30** <- this number means sniff packets in 30 sec ), please void set the number too big.
+3. set how long you want to sniff (interface: WI-Fi:**30** <- this number means sniff packets in 30 sec ), please void set the number too big.
 As I didn't use the file iterator to cache the packet data into a tmp file, so all the sniffed packet data will be saved in your computer memory.
 If you are watching a video and use the sniff function, there may be a memory error after running the sniff for a shot while.